-The United States and Canada are strongly connected as business and trade destinations, and if you are a business in the U.S., you have probably considered expanding into Canada.
+The United States and Canada are strongly connected as business and trade destinations.
+And if you are a business in the U.S., you have probably considered shipping to Canada.
 Expanding into Canada is a good start for companies to enter the global market and lets companies access about 31 million buyers.

 Why You Should Expand Shipping to Canada

 Before entering any new market, you have to get acquainted with the new rules.
 Although the Canadian market is very promising and attractive for American retailers, managing cross-border shipping to Canada can be tricky.

 According to statistics, revenue from Canadian e-commerce retail trade sales increased from $800 million CAD in 2016 to $1.3 billion CAD in 2018 and is expected to continue growing.
 Over 87 percent of the population has Internet access, which means there’s a tremendous pool of potential online buyers.

 Since Amazon launched its services in Canada, the country generates 7% of the total of Amazon’s sales revenue annually.
 These facts show Canadians are buying from U.S. stores.
 But why are there still difficulties with handling freight from the U.S. across the Canadian border?

 Are There Any Specific Regulations for Shipping to Canada?

 Just like every other country, Canada has its own customs regulations, duties and taxes.
 It is the second largest country in the world, so even internal shipments must take time.
 According to Canadian customs rules, every package valued more than $20 CAD is a subject of duty.

 The final cost of shipping depends on the commodity type, destination, and dimensions of the shipment.
 It is hard to manage fast delivery abroad because you cannot predict how long your goods are going to take when crossing the border.
 Because of such challenges, Canadians could spend online almost two times less than the U.S. customers with annual average spending of $1,500 compared to $2,900 of an average American.